These are the best early Black Friday deals on AirPods right now

 |$140

-The AirPods Pro are down to $194 on Amazon, matching a new low at Staples -- within $4 of the all-time low at Woot.
+The AirPods Pro are down to $200on Amazon, matching a new low at Staples -- within $10 of the all-time low at Woot.
 Standard AirPods, meanwhile, were down to an all-time low of $99 at Amazon, Costco and Walmart, but they have returned to $129.
 That's still $30 less than the full price at the Apple Store.

 Walmart came in strong to the early Black Friday sale game by marking down the AirPods to $99 -- the lowest price ever.
 That was matched by Amazon and (with membership) at Costco and Sam's Club.
 The deal has expired for now, but we'd expect it to return later in the season.
 Read our AirPods review.